Bidens’ dog, Commander, involved in more White House biting incidents than previously reported - KTVZ

 “Looks like the dog was being playful but playful can go wrong quickly,” a USSS Uniformed Division captain said in an October 2022 email obtained by the conservative group Judicial Watch.

-But a November 2022 incident, which was also previously reported, required a Uniformed Division USSS officer to be hospitalized for evaluation, according to those emails.
+But a November 2022 incident, which was also previously reported, required a Uniformed Division USSS officer to be treated at a hospital for evaluation, according to those emails.
 And last week’s incident required treatment “by medical personnel” on the White House complex.

 Commander becoming ‘a serious issue’ at the White House

-Note: CLARIFICATION: This story has been updated to clarify that the Secret Service officer bit by Commander Biden in November 2022 required hospital treatment.